Achapko200/spades-card-game-/README.md

 Once the scoring is finished, if a team ends up with at least 300 points or higher, they win the game.
 If a team ends up with at least -200 points or lower, they lose the game.
 If neither team meet these criteria, then we deal cards to the players again and start again, keeping track of the score from previous sessions.
 Card class

 A Card object is represented by two attributes, a Rank and a Suit.
 The provided starter file Card.h is pretty self explanatory.
 Only thing I want to specify is that the comparison operators that we are overloading for the Cards should not be considering the trump suit or lead suit.
 It is only based on standard card values.
 Comparison of cards is based on suit first then rank.
 The card_less function on the other hand does consider trump suit and lead suit.
-Go back to
+Go back to [[#Winning a Trick]] to read on how this should be determined.
-Winning a Trick

-A trick containing a spade is won by the highest spade played.
-If no spade is played, then the trick is won by the highest card leading suit, meaning the highest card that played the same suit as the leading card.

 Pack class

 Once you finish creating the implementation of the Card class, then you can move onto the Pack class.
 A Pack object represents a pack of cards.
 There are different operations that you can act on these pack of card and these are declared in the provided starter file Pack.h.